What is the Difference Between Medical Negligence and Medical Malpractice?

 Medical negligence and medical malpractice are terms that are often used interchangeably, but they actually refer to different issues in healthcare.
 It’s important to understand these differences, especially if you or a loved one has been harmed by poor medical care.

 If you or a close loved one has suffered at the hands of an incompetent care provider, you do not have to fight alone.
-Our team is here to help you.
+Our medical malpractice team for West Virginia is here to help you.
 Call Bailey, Javins & Carter at 800-497-0234.

 Medical negligence is a critical concept in healthcare law, representing a deviation from the accepted standards of care that results in patient harm.
 It’s a broad term encompassing a range of errors, oversights, or failures to adhere to proper medical protocols.
 Unlike medical malpractice, which often implies a more egregious or intentional disregard for patient well-being, negligence doesn’t necessarily involve a malicious intent to cause harm.
 Instead, it stems from a healthcare provider’s failure to exercise the reasonable degree of skill and care that a similarly trained and competent professional would have employed under the same circumstances.